jhonny212/quenty-app/readme.md

 # Set Up Project
-## Note
+## Notes
-For Django REST Framework use the prefix "/api/" for example "api/books" or "api/authors"
+- For Django REST Framework use the prefix "/api/" for example "api/books" or "api/authors"
+- Put your .env file at the same location of the settings.py file if this doesn't work send me a message

 ## Installation